chrisrude/oobabot/README.md

   --generate-config     If set, oobabot will print its configuration as a .yml file, then
                         exit.
-Any command-line settings also passed will be reflected in this file. (default: False)
+Any command-line settings also passed will be reflected in this file. (default: False) --invite-url          Print a URL which can be used to invite the bot to a Discord server.
+Requires that the Discord token is set. (default: False)

 Persona: